-33 units of middle-income housing.
+One middle income house will be provided.

-- b.
-Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. - 1 unit of middle-income housing. - c.
+- Approximately how many units, if any, would be eliminated?
+Indicate whether high, middle, or low-income housing.
+N/A None. - c.
 Proposed measures to reduce or control housing impacts, if any.

-The project will create new housing opportunities for middle-class families.

-10. Aesthetics Find help answering aesthetics questions
+Project will provide additional housing. - 10.
+Aesthetics Find help answering aesthetics questions - a.

-a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

-The proposed building heights will not exceed 35'.
-Building materials include but are not limited to painted horizontal siding, cedar shingles, and vertical painted board & batt.
-Composition roofing, vinyl windows, insulated metal overhead doors, and wood decks are also proposed.

-b.
+The tallest height will be approximately 20 feet.
+The exterior will be painted wood. - b.
 What views in the immediate vicinity would be altered or obstructed?

-None.

-c.
+None. - c.
 Proposed measures to reduce or control aesthetic impacts, if any.

-The proposed single-family residences will be modern with painted siding, windows, and exterior landscaping.

-11. Light and Glare Find help answering light and glare questions a.
+The house design will be compatible with other houses in the neighborhood. - 11.
+Light and Glare Find help answering light and glare questions - a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-The project will produce street lighting during the evening.

-b.
+Exterior lighting in the evening and window glare in the daytime. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
-Not anticipated.

-c.
+No. - c.
 What existing off-site sources of light or glare may affect your proposal?

-None anticipated.

-d.
+None. - d.
 Proposed measures to reduce or control light and glare impacts, if any.
+Lights will be oriented downward and windows will be non-glare. - 12.
+Recreation Find help answering recreation questions - a.
+What designated and informal recreational opportunities are in the immediate vicinity?
+Lake Padden Park approximately a 5 minute drive away. - b.
+Would the proposed project displace any existing recreational uses?
+If so, describe.
+No. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.

-Lights will be directed downwards to control glare impacts.
+Park impact fees will be paid to mitigate impacts.